mitexleo/fediroma/docs/installation/migrating_from_source_otp_en.md

     ```

 ## Moving content out of the application directory
 When using OTP releases the application directory changes with every version so it would be a bother to keep content there (and also dangerous unless `--no-rm` option is used when updating).
-Fortunately almost all paths in Pleroma are configurable, so it is possible to move them out of there.
+Fortunately almost all paths in Akkoma are configurable, so it is possible to move them out of there.

-Pleroma should be stopped before proceeding.
+Akkoma should be stopped before proceeding.

 ### Moving uploads/custom public files directory